SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSeriePrinter** :
 ................................

-Print on standard output the value serie of the variable.
+Print on standard output the value series of the variable.

 ::